miraland-labs/miraland/docs/src/developing/clients/javascript-api.md

 let keypair = Keypair.fromSecretKey(secretKey);
 ```

 Many wallets today allow users to bring their Keypair using a variety of extensions or web wallets.
 The general recommendation is to use wallets, not Keypairs, to sign transactions.
 The wallet creates a layer of separation between the dApp and the Keypair, ensuring that the dApp never has access to the secret key.
-You can find ways to connect to external wallets with the [wallet-adapter](https://github.com/solana-labs/wallet-adapter) library.
+You can find ways to connect to external wallets with the [wallet-adapter](https://github.com/miraland-labs/wallet-adapter) library.

 ### Creating and Sending Transactions

-To interact with programs on Solana, you create, sign, and send transactions to the network.
+To interact with programs on Miraland, you create, sign, and send transactions to the network.
 Transactions are collections of instructions with signatures.
 The order that instructions exist in a transaction determines the order they are executed.

-A transaction in Solana-Web3.js is created using the [`Transaction`](javascript-api.md#Transaction) object and adding desired messages, addresses, or instructions.
+A transaction in Miraland-Web3.js is created using the [`Transaction`](javascript-api.md#Transaction) object and adding desired messages, addresses, or instructions.

 Take the example of a transfer transaction: